TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Review.rst

 A :guilabel:`-2` vote by a Core Merger blocks a patch from merging.
 In contrast to -1, a -2 is a **veto**.
 Use with care.
-With a -2, you are taking responsibility of this patch and basically state that it will not be done until you actively removed your vote again.
+With a -2, you are taking responsibility of the patch and basically stating that it will not be done until you actively remove your negative vote.

 In the past, we usually had no real problem with someone giving -2 and then not acting responsible.
 It would be great if it stays this way.